hauke/OpenWrtRules/OpenWrt Rules.md

 _**Voting**_

-* All active members have the right to vote and are invited to liberally exercise this voting right in order to keep a broad consensus on project matters.
+* All active members have the right to vote and are encouraged to liberally exercise this voting right in order to maintain a broad consensus on project matters.
 * To propose changes to project matters or the overall development direction, a formal proposal must be sent to the openwrt-adm mailing list.
   The proposal must clearly describe the suggested changes